ashisa/azure-pal-link/README.md

 Keep an eye on the script execution.
 When the script finishes, you will all be set with Partner Admin Link process.

-Open issue in this repo, if you run in to any issues.
+If you run in to any issues, please open an issue in this repo.
 Share relevant information for debugging.